Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 The question of CS then boils down to checking the CS invariance of the combinations of fields that appear in \Eqn{gm.pot}.
 For example, by inverting \3Eqs{gm.h}{gm.H}{gm.F}, it is straightforward to see that

 which is CS invariant.
 As for the other bilinear terms, we find

 None of these expressions is CS invariant.
 However, the combination that appears in \Eqn{gm.pot} is

 leaving out constant terms which are irrelevant and terms linear in the VEV, since they vanish through the potential minimization condition.
 This is obviously CS invariant.
 Similarly CS invariance can be checked for all other terms in the potential.

-It is, however, not a CS-1 type model.
-The reason is that the Lagrangian does not respect CS.
-We support this statement with terms in $\lag{quartic}$ that violate CS, {\em i.e.}, the terms that look like

-where the SU(2) matrices in $G$ are different for doublet and triplet fields.
-Once written explicitly in terms of the component fields, they look like

-Let us just collect the coefficients of $W_0^2$ and $W_+W_-$ from \Eqn{quartic-GM-1}.
-Note that two $W$ bosons can be in a singlet combination which is proportional to $2 W_+W_- + W_0^2$, or in a 5-plet combination which is proportional to $W_+W_- - W_0^2$.
-For example, $(G_\mu\phi)^\dag(G^\mu\phi)$ is a pure singlet combination.
-It is easy to check that the remaining terms cannot be written as

-where $f_1$ and $f_5$ are some combinations of $\chi$ and $\xi$ fields which have appropriate transformation property under CS.
-This explicitly shows that the CS is not a symmetry of the GM action, and it is a CS-2 model.
+The GM model is therefore of type CS-1.